 The problem is that children exposed to poverty are less likely to develop a sense of personal mastery.
 They are less likely to feel like they have control, they take the lead less frequently, and they have less of an influence on decisions.
 As a result, they are less likely to emerge as leaders.

 Although organizations don’t have control over childhood exposure to poverty, they do have control over the leadership selection process.
 It is first important for organizations to recognize that a lack of opportunities, resources, and support for children in poverty sets the stage for a less diverse pool of future organizational leaders.
 These are systemic barriers that have implications for organizations.
 It is also important for organizations to diversify what it means to be a leader.
-Although children exposed to poverty may not fit the stereotype of a traditional leader who attended the best schools and shows a strong sense of personal mastery, they may offer a different skillset, perspective, or experience that organizations can benefit from.
+Children exposed to poverty may not fit the stereotype of a traditional leader who attended the best schools and shows a strong sense of personal mastery.
+However, they may offer a different skillset, perspective, or experience that may benefit organizations.

 Interested in learning more about the latest leadership trends and research?
 Download our Leadership White Paper.